ReneTC/Higgsino/_articles/critical-mass-is-not-about-mass.md

 ### Bonus tricks effecting the criticality

 There are other tricks used in an atomic device to bring down the minimum required mass and enhance the criticality.
 The first thing is to use a neutron initiator: that is a reaction of polonium and beryllium that have the property to burst out a lot of neutrons.
+It's difficult to see, but we start this simulation not with 1, but 20 neutrons in the center.

 <p align="center"><img src="/img/loading.gif" alt="" data-echo="5_1_bonus_neutron_initati.webp"></p>